 2.0 Responsible IronNet Entity

-IronNet is the controller of your Personal Data as described in this Privacy Statement, unless expressly specified otherwise.
+IronNet is the processor of Personal Data that is provided to or obtained by IronNet as part of its services for its customers that are corporate or other entities.
+Otherwise, IronNet is the controller of your Personal Data as described in this Privacy Statement, unless expressly specified otherwise.

 3.0 What Personal Data Do We Collect?